maximealive/GoogleColab_save_weights-epochs/README.md

-# Google Colaboratory save weights and epochs(resuming a training process)
+# Google Colaboratory save weights and epochs
+#(resuming a training process)
 When training a model, it could be necessary save checkpoints of that model’s state so we could recover an interrupted training process and restart it from where it left off.

-Colaboratory is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud https://colab.research.google.com/notebooks/welcome.ipynb.

 In case of problems here are some suggestions: